 General Electric to buy LM Wind Power

-General Electric announced Tuesday it will purchase LM Wind Power, a wind turbine manufacturer that has a plant in Grand Forks.
+General Electric announced Tuesday it plans to purchase LM Wind Power, a wind turbine blade manufacturer that employs almost 1,000 people in Grand Forks.

 The $1.65 billion deal "in-sources wind turbine blade design and manufacturing for GE's renewable energy business, improving its ability to increase energy output and create value for onshore and offshore customers," a GE news release said.
 GE does not produce blades today, and LM Wind Power is its largest blade supplier, the company added.